- New incidents or trends in seven countries show active persecution of atheists and humanists in 2017

 In Malaysia, a backlash against atheists was escalated to government levels, when officials threatened to “hunt down” apostates.
 An anti-atheist campaign in Pakistan saw several activists ‘disappeared’ or prosecuted for alleged “blasphemy”, with two men facing a possible death sentence.

-The “apostasy” cases of Mohamed M’kheitir in Mauritania (who was released after an involuntary psychiatric assessment), Ahmad al Shamri in Saudi Arabia (whose death sentence for apostasy to atheism was upheld) and Mohamed Salih in Sudan (who had asked that he be allowed to specify ‘atheism’ on his identity papers) are highlighted as part of the wider threat to those who speak out as “non-religious” or who challenge religious power structures, in particular in Islamic countries where “apostasy” is often reviled.
+The “apostasy” cases of Mohamed M’kheitir in Mauritania (who has been imprisoned since 2014 despite legal irregularities), Ahmad al Shamri in Saudi Arabia (whose death sentence for apostasy to atheism was upheld) and Mohamed Salih in Sudan (who had asked that he be allowed to specify ‘atheism’ on his identity papers) are highlighted as part of the wider threat to those who speak out as “non-religious” or who challenge religious power structures, in particular in Islamic countries where “apostasy” is often reviled.

 The report documents 12 countries where leaving or changing religion by “apostasy” is punishable by death.